List of Olympic medalists in figure skating: Multiple disciplines

+Beatrix Loughran of the United States won two Olympic medals in women's singles and one in pair skating.

 Only three skaters have won Olympic medals in multiple figure skating disciplines.
-All other multi-event medalists won medals in their discipline plus the team event (which, while being a separate event, is not considered its own skating discipline).

-In 1908, Madge Syers became the first skater to medal in multiple figure skating disciplines at a single Olympics.
-The only skater to match this feat was Ernst Baier in 1936.
-The only other skater to medal in multiple disciplines was Beatrix Loughran who did so at separate Olympics.
+In 1908, Madge Syers of Great Britain became the first skater to medal in multiple figure skating disciplines at a single Olympics.
+The only skater to match this feat was Ernst Baier of Germany in 1936.
+Beatrix Loughran of the United States won a silver medal in women's singles at the 1924 Winter Olympics, a bronze medal in women's singles at the 1928 Winter Olympics, and a silver medal in pair skating at the 1932 Winter Olympics.